-The Selela FMU is under the jurisdiction of Divisional Forest Office, Paro and is directly administered by the CFO Paro supported by FMU Unit In-charge and other field staffs.
-Operational planning will be developed and written by the FMU management, with input and assistance of CFO Paro.
+Paro-Zonglela FMU is under the jurisdiction of the Paro Forest Division, and is directly administered by the CFO.
+The CFO is supported by the Unit-In-Charge, who supervises the FMU operations.
+Operational Plans will be developed and written by the FMU management, with assistance and input from the CFO, Paro.
+All activities within the FMU will be administered by the Chief Forestry Officer, Paro.